tmaquaponics/tmaquaponics.github.io/db/_posts/2025-10-26-Building a crash-proof daphnia culturing system.md

 By a frequency of 3 liters of green water a day, daphnia totes will be full of water again after two weeks.

-Refill the guppy tote with tap water (they can normally tolerate the chlorine and it's only 3 liters a day.
+Refill the guppy tote with tap water (they can normally tolerate the chlorine.
 The aerator will degas the water and get rid of the chlorine.
 Not sure about chloramine.
 Use a safe dechlorinator if in doubt).

 Refill the waste water tote with the daphnia water you pumped out or your aquarium water.